Dowens’ Rest, Maine, US

 The nightmare

 Our three protagonists have always felt different.
-Their dreams are violent, their nightmares are worse, and their connection to the other side is undoubted.
-Yet these things all pale in comparison to the ‘nightmare’ they seem to share.
+Their dreams are violent, their nightmares are worse, and their connection to the other side is alien Yet these things all pale in comparison to the ‘nightmare’ they seem to share.